 Among other enjoyable duties I was deputy head of the UN military mission in Kashmir in 1980-82, and was able to walk and climb in the mountains along the Line of Control that delineates areas of Kashmir controlled by India and Pakistan

-Later postings included being Senior Staff Officer (Force Structure), in Australian Army HQ, during which time I was appointed to the Order of Australia; Director of Protocol for the Australian Defence Force; and, lastly, Australian Defence Attaché in Pakistan from 1988 to 1994.
-In that agreeable appointment I visited almost every part of the country, including the Federally Administered Tribal Agencies in which intruders - including citizens of Pakistan - are rarely welcome but where I was greeted with warmth, possibly as a result of earlier visits at the invitation of President (General) Zia ul Haq when I travelled widely in North West Frontier Province (now Khyber Pakhtunkhwa) and Balochistan.
+Later postings included being Senior Staff Officer (Force Structure) in Australian Army HQ, during which time I was appointed to the Order of Australia.
+The next appointment was that as Director of Protocol for the Australian Defence Force.
+Lastly there came the post of Defence Attaché in Pakistan from 1988 to 1994.
+In that agreeable appointment I visited almost every part of the country, including the Federally Administered Tribal Agencies in which intruders – including citizens of Pakistan – are rarely welcome but where I was greeted with warmth, possibly as a result of earlier visits at the invitation of President (General) Zia ul Haq when I travelled widely in North West Frontier Province (now Khyber Pakhtunkhwa) and Balochistan.

 In the United Nations Military Observer Group in India and Pakistan (UNMOGIP – reporting on the ‘quantum of forces’ in Kashmir, and trying to stop firing across the Line of Control dividing the disputed territory) in 1981 there happened to be a particularly delightful and civilised bunch of people – and we became a family (see Margaret’s book).
 We have annual reunions, and are now joined by the children and grandchildren of Mission members.